1. Club Statements

 6.3.
 Ticket Concessionary Rates

-Concessions are available to junior supporters (17 years and under), senior citizens (65 years and over) and Students in certain sections of the stadium.
+Concessions are available to Junior supporters (19 years and under), Young Adults (19-21 years) and Senior Citizens (65 years and over).
 However, the Directors reserve the right to amend these age limits.

-Tickets for Students and children under 12 will not be available for purchase on the turnstile.
+Tickets for juveniles will not be available for purchase on the turnstiles.

 6.4.
 Disabled Supporters